api-platform/core/Resources/doc/filters.md

-# Doctrine ORM Filters
+# Filters

 The bundle provides a generic system to apply filters on collections.
-It ships with built-in Doctrine ORM support and can be extended to fit your specific needs.
+Useful filters for the Doctrine ORM are provided with the bundle.
+However the filter system is extensible enough to let you create custom filters fitting your specific needs and for any data provider.

 By default, all filters are disabled.
-They must be enabled manually.
+They must be enabled explicitly.

 When a filter is enabled, it is automatically documented as a `hydra:search` property in collection returns.
-It also automatically appears in the NelmioApiDoc documentation if this bundle is installed and enabled.
+It also automatically appears in the NelmioApiDoc documentation if this bundle is active.

 ## Search filter

 If Doctrine ORM support is enabled, adding filters is as easy as adding an entry in your `app/config/services.yml` file.

-It supports exact and partial matching strategies.
-If the partial strategy is specified, a SQL query with a `LIKE %text to search%` query will be automatically issued.
+The search filter supports exact and partial matching strategies.
+If the partial strategy is specified, a SQL query with a `WHERE` clause similar to `LIKE %text to search%` will be automatically issued.

-To allow filtering the list of offers:
+In the following, we will see how to allow filtering a list of e-commerce offers:

 ```yaml

 # app/config/services.yml

 services: